 The dangers of dooring

 ‘Dooring’ is an accident which occurs when a passenger or driver of a car opens their door without looking properly and causes a cyclist to swerve or crash as a result.
-With growing numbers of cyclists and growing levels of congestion in busy city centres, dooring has become a major cause of accidents as car passengers exit vehicles without due attention to those around them.
+With growing numbers of cyclists and increasing levels of congestion in busy city centres, dooring has become a major cause of accidents as car passengers exit vehicles without due attention to those around them.

-How to avoid dooring?
+How to avoid dooring

-So what can be done to improve road safety and reduce the number of dooring accidents?
+So, what can be done to improve road safety and reduce the number of dooring accidents?

-Finally, it almost goes without saying that the best way to avoid dooring is the same as for all other forms of road traffic accidents – look properly and be diligent in how you treat fellow road users.
+Finally, it almost goes without saying that the best way to avoid dooring is the same as for all other forms of road traffic accidents: look properly and be diligent in how you treat fellow road users.